Girl studies: Media influence

-In Shakespeare’s “As you like it”, he references the seven stages of mankind.
+In Shakespeare's As You Like It, he references the seven stages of mankind.
 This piece is male oriented and describes boys going from boyhood to manhood.
-The only mention of females is in the piece is sparking the attention of the male.
+The only mention of women is in the piece is sparking the attention of the male.
 This traditional description of women alludes to the fact that they are merely objects and placed on Earth for the benefit of men.
 More modern examples of literature depict women in a much more accurate and less male-centric way.
 In addition to better portrayals of women in media, there has also been more women creating media.
 There are many scholars that study how media affects young girls in regards to women representation and also women who make this media.